University Catalog 2026-2027

 Comprehensive analysis of administrative policy-making from the point of view of the general manager.
 Integration of perspectives from marketing, finance, and other functional areas of management.
 Use of case analyses and written reports to develop decision making skills.

-Corequisites: MIE 330, BUS 320, BUS 340, BUS 360, BUS 370, and (BUS/ST 350 or ST 305 or ST 312 or ST 370 or ST 372), and (ENG 331 or ENG 332 or ENG 333)
+Corequisites: MIE 330, BUS 320, ACC 340 or BUS 340, BUS 360, BUS 370, and (BUS/ST 350 or ST 305 or ST 312 or ST 370 or ST 372), and (ENG 331 or ENG 332 or ENG 333)

 Typically offered in Fall, Spring, and Summer